ModernizationDigital/playbook-3/_playbook/containers-implementation.md

 At a high level, let's just do a pulse check and see if containers are the answer to all your problems.
 Have you looked at [Link to section about Keep, Retire, Repurchase]?
 If you have decided you want to keep your app, let's keep going and see how this could help you.

-Some times older applications have outdated technologies, licencing agreement that limit it's re-architecture and still you need to move it to the cloud to take advantage of some of the cloud capabilies, like scalinge.
+Some times older applications have outdated technologies, licencing agreement that limit it's re-architecture and still you need to move it to the cloud to take advantage of some of the cloud capabilies, like scaling.

-The first thing to determine is Do you want to keep your application?
-If the answer is yes.
 Have you looked at what is available for modernization.
 Is there anything else out there that can do what your app can do?
-A Saas already made.
+An already built SAAS?
 - - -

 <html lang="en">